 What is Gutenberg?

-If you’re familiar with page builders (like Beaver Builder or Divi), you’ll notice some similarities in the new “block” setup of the Gutenberg text editor.
+If you’re familiar with page builders (like Beaver Builder or Divi), you’ll notice some similarities in the “block” setup of the Gutenberg text editor.

 Recommended: Create a Staging Site Before Installing Gutenberg

-In the meantime, we recommend that you create a staging copy of your website to test its compatibility with Gutenberg.
+You can create a staging copy of your website to test its compatibility with Gutenberg.

 How to Use Gutenberg With AccessAlly